 One of Infracom's key roles is to support government agencies, local authorities and others to procure and deliver major infrastructure projects.
-The nature of support provided will be tailored to suit the size, complexity and risk of the project and the procurement capability of the party involved.
 Infracom aims to supplement, rather than replace, existing capability.

-- Procurement and delivery support: This can involve supporting agencies in any aspect of a major infrastructure project from the preparation of a business case, through market engagement, procurement, negotiation and or project delivery, including through the provision of embedded commercial and procurement expertise.
+- Procurement and delivery support - from the preparation of a business case, to market engagement, procurement, negotiation and/or project delivery, including, where appropriate, providing embedded commercial and procurement expertise.

-- Best practice guidance: Provide exemplar advice on infrastructure procurement and delivery, including best practice procurement processes and documentation for major infrastructure projects.
+- Best practice guidance - advice on infrastructure procurement and delivery, including best practice procurement processes and documentation for major infrastructure projects.

 - involve Infracom in the assessment of the project’s business case and advice to Ministers

-- invite Infracom to participate in relevant project steering and working groups, and in the selection panels for all key advisor appointments in relation to the project, and
+- invite Infracom to participate in relevant project steering and working groups, and in the selection panels for all key advisor appointments in relation to the project

 - use any standard form documentation developed by Infracom as the basis for any infrastructure contract, and consult with Infracom over any material proposed modifications.